WRITE A REVIEW

 I love this crease brush!
 I use it in my crease & in the corner.
 You can apply even cheap e/s with this brush & it results in a beautiful finish.
 It's pricey but worth it!

-Doesn't seem to be the usual shape for blending (bristles aren't as long, and it doesn't seem floppy enough), but stay with me: the softness is key.
+This is a fantastic brush - but not for what you'd think; I never use this for my crease, it's way too soft and big and a tad floppy for that.
+But where it absolutely excels is as a blending brush.Doesn't seem to be the usual shape for blending (bristles aren't as long, and it doesn't seem floppy enough), but stay with me: the softness is key.
 With this, the blending is perfectly, angelically soft (both in effect and feel) AND the control is exemplary.
 It splays like a good blending brush, but the bristles aren't so long so it's wonderfully controlled splaying.
 That's all I gotta say.
 Hope that helps someone! continued >>

 It's a good brush, pretty soft hair and picks up color well, but does fan out after wash.
 The head of the brush is a little too big to apply crease color on my asian eyes.
 So instead I just use it to apply color up to my crease.

 Great brush and it's multipurpose.
 Good for crease, packing color, contouring (eye and even your nose if you want) and blending.
 The size is good too for someone with small facial features.